Uralstech/ezrSquared/Documentation/Mainpage.md

 show("My age is " + age.as_string())
 ```

 That's it for this tutorial!
+This is only the very tip of the ezr² iceberg - check out the documentation
-Check out the documentation if you want to know more.
+if you want to know more.

 ## Documentation
 Coming soon!